 When you are a startup of five people, there are only 10 possible lines of communication (nodes).
 You, the founder, can easily monitor and influence all of them.
 You can be in every meeting.
 You can read every email.
 Your brain is the central server, and the load is manageable.

-But organizational complexity does not scale linearly; it scales exponentially.
-As you add people, you don’t just add work; you add relationships between work.
+But organizational complexity does not scale linearly.
+It scales exponentially.
+As you add people, you don’t just add work.
+You add relationships between work.

 By the time you hit 50 employees, the number of potential connection points explodes into the thousands.
 Yet, your personal bandwidth remains fixed at 24 hours a day.